James Tague: Warren Commission and FBI

 Tague was called by the Warren Commission to testify on July 23, 1964.
 He told the commission that his impression at the time was that somebody was throwing firecrackers from behind the pergola on the grassy knoll.

 According to the Warren Commission's final report, forensic tests by the FBI revealed that the chipped bullet mark impact location contained no embedded copper metal residue, which indicated that it was not created by "an unmutilated military full metal-jacketed bullet such as the bullet from Governor Connally's stretcher."
 In Tague's Truth Withheld, he published pictures of the wound that were taken on November 23, 1963.

 Books and events

+He was interviewed for the 1967 Mark Lane documentary Rush to Judgment.
+In 1988 he made an appearance in the documentary The Men Who Killed Kennedy.
+In the 1991 film JFK he is portrayed by Michael Skipper.

 In 2003, forty years after the assassination, Tague published a book called Truth Withheld (ISBN 0-9718254-7-5), detailing his experiences during and after the assassination.
 He wrote that he was injured after the second shot.

 In 2011, Tague revisited the scene of his injury for the researcher Max Holland's investigation into the first shot for the documentary JFK: The Lost Bullet.

 In 2013, Tague published his second book, LBJ and the Kennedy Killing (ISBN 1937584747), which claimed that Vice President Lyndon B. Johnson and his associates were involved in the assassination.